DeezDiamond/trivia-project/README.md

 - As a player, I want an entire sentence to be clickable, so that I don't need to aim for a small number or radio button to choose an answer.

-- As a player, I want to know my tally of correct vs incorrect answers at the end of the game.
+- As a player, I want to know my tally of correct answers at the end of the game.

 ### MVP Goals
 - Ability to choose one of three options to satisfy a question.